 I’m Arianna Lynne, the creator of Yoga With Mimosas.
-I am a second-generation immigrant and first-generation college student.
+I am a second-generation immigrant and first-generation college student, as well as a dancer, certified POP Pilates instructor, and PIIT28 instructor.
 This is my story.

 I was the “weird” kid.

 Being the soft-spoken, nerdy kid made me an easy target for bullying.
 Having interests in things no one else did also set me apart from others, and not in a good way.
-I used to constantly have notes left in my desk saying things like, “Arianna Lynne is a FREAK!” and worse.
-(Ironically, one of the reasons I was bullied was because I liked to listen to KPOP, which is now starting to become extremely popular in the US.)
+(Strangely enough, these things that made me “different” were little things like being interested in Korean pop music.
+Kids can be cruel.)
+I used to constantly find that my desk was gone through, notes saying things like, “Arianna Lynne is a freak of nature!” and so on.
+When teachers had their backs turned, those notes became words.
 On top of that, I wasn’t good at sports.